montillall/bikesharing/README.md

 ## Overview

-The objective of the project is to analyze public Citi Bike data from NYC in order to put together a presentation to investors to potentially build a similar bussines in Des Moines.
+The objective of the project is to analyze public Citi Bike data from NYC in order to put together a presentation for investors to potentially build a similar bussines in Des Moines.
 The analysis is intended to address the following quetions

 using Tableau to visualize bike-sharing data